GrailWang/GrailWang.github.io/index.md

    - Achievements: 3 out of 8 members of the whole group won prizes in 2023 NECCS.

 3. Seminar on Analytic Geometry

+   _Supervisor: Prof. Youning Wang_

    - Selected Topic I: Completely Invariant Systems of Quadratic Surfaces in Three-Dimensional Euclidean Spaces

      Main content: Verify the relationship between quadratic surfaces in 3D Euclidean space and their coefficient matrices, and classify quadratic surfaces for different cases of coefficient determinant values.
 Responsibile for reporting the quadratic surface classification section.
    - Selected Topic II: Completely Invariant Systems for Tangram Polygon Geometry

-     Main content: Study of the teacher's work to learn the idea of abstracting basic shapes in jigsaw puzzle block features and solving problems by introducing new auxiliary objects.
+     Main content: Read and understand supervisor's work to learn the idea of abstracting basic shapes in jigsaw puzzle block features and solving problems by introducing new auxiliary objects.
 Understand the complete derivation process and reproduce the computer experiments involved under the guidance of the teacher.
 Responsible for the derivation of the complete constraints of the jigsaw puzzle problem and the partial explanation of the computational tests.

 __Modeling Competition Experiences__